jdl/jibe/README.md

 # Jibe

-An elixir library for comparing an arbitralily nested map/list against a pattern.
+An elixir library for comparing an arbitrarily nested map/list against a pattern.

 This is intended as a helper in unit tests, but there's nothing forcing that to be the case.
 It's just a simple set of elixir functions that could be called from anywhere.